dsogari/doml/packages/core/syntax.md

   -[✓] subitem 2
 ```

-The same behavior can be accomplished through the more general, multiline syntax:
+This behavior can still be accomplished through the more general, multiline syntax:

 ```text
 A.[